Who they were: Victims of the deadliest California wildfire

 Teresa Ammons, 82, of Paradise, died attempting to flee the fire.
 She was found outside her trailer with her purse nearby.

-Rafaela Andrade, 84, of Paradise, could not walk without a walker, and did not have the ability to evacuate on her own.
+Rafaela Andrade, 84, of Paradise, needed a walker to get around and did not have the ability to evacuate on her own.
 She was found inside her home.

 Carol Arrington, 88, of Paradise, was found inside her home.